shubham1288/Competitive-Programming-Solutions-Repository/README.md

 The purpose of this repository is to:

 - Improve problem-solving skills
-- Master Data Structures & Algorithms
+- Master Data Structures & Algorithms  and Data Science Skills
 - Prepare for coding interviews
 - Track my learning progress

 ---

-## 📂 Folder Structure
+## 🎯 Goal

+To build strong coding fundamentals and maintain a structured archive of solved problems for revision and interview preparation.

+---

+⭐ If you find this repository helpful, consider giving it a star!